JackNMGellerman/practiceC/Factorial.md

     return 0;
     }

-   # Factorial Proam using recursion in C
+   # Factorial Program using recursion in C :-

    #include<stdio.h>